Rahul Gandhi’s Wayanad office vandalised by SFI members, alleges Congress

 The outfit has demanded that the miscreants behind the attack be identified and arrested.

-The Students’ Federation of India is aligned to the ideology and political views of the Communist Party of India.
+The Students’ Federation of India is the youth wing of the Communist Party of India (Marxist), which leads the the ruling Left Democratic Alliance in Kerala.

 Another video shared by the Indian Youth Congress showed some persons holding the Students’ Federation of India flags as they climbed the wall of Gandhi’s office.